Showing posts with label Junior Rangers. Show all posts

 Thursday, July 6, 2023

-July 2023: This is an update of my original Junior Ranger badges post, first written WAY back in 2018!
-I crossed out several Junior Ranger badges that are no longer available to earn by mail, but fortunately I also added a few new ones, too, and I updated my map with new Junior Ranger badges that kids can earn on-site.
+July 2023: I crossed out several Junior Ranger badges that are no longer available to earn by mail, but fortunately I also added a few new ones, too, and I updated my map with new Junior Ranger badges that kids can earn on-site.

 P.S.
 Want more obsessively-compiled lists of resources and activities for kiddos and the people who want to keep them happy and engaged?
 Check out my Craft Knife Facebook page!